 Students admitted in this category must hold the master's degree from a regionally accredited institution.
 Graduate credit taken while enrolled as a post master's degree student is not admissible as degree credit unless it is approved by the Program Director and is limited to a total of six semester hours.
 All official undergraduate and graduate transcripts are required for admission.
-If the degree is earned outside the United States, an American Association of Collegiate Registrars and Admissions Officers (AACRAO) evaluation is mandatory.
+If the degree is earned outside the United States, an American Association of Collegiate Registrars and Admission Officers (AACRAO) evaluation is mandatory.
+Applicants to the DNP program are eligible only for Unconditional admission status.